Background information from 1841 census to 1901 census relating to Sankey Family Tree

 Ellen (Nelly) Sankey (nee Berry)(1885-1976)

-In 1871 James and Margaret were living in 55 Back Street, Blackburn with children Munich(4) John(2) and Margaret (infant).
+In 1871 James and Margaret were living in 55 Back Street, Blackburn with children Merrick(4) John(2) and Margaret (infant).
 James was recorded as a Labourer.

 In 1881 they now had seven children, the three above plus Mary(8), Elizabeth(7), James((4) and Nancy (3) and were living in 11 Main Buildings, Blackburn.